algorhythmicdev/AlgoWeb/REFURB_PLAN.md

 ### **Task 4: Redesign the timeline with interactive filters**

+**Status:** ✅ Timeline milestones sit in GlassCards with a single-select status filter and accessible chips replacing the old static labels.

 **Context:** The timeline rows have tinted backgrounds and the category labels are not clickable.

 **Actions:**